zolex/vom/README.md

 ![Laravel](https://img.shields.io/badge/laravel-%23FF2D20.svg?style=for-the-badge&logo=laravel&logoColor=white)

-The Versatile Object Mapper - or in short VOM - is a PHP library to transform any data structure into strictly typed models, by simply adding PHP attributes to model classes.
+The Versatile Object Mapper - or in short VOM - is a PHP library to transform any data structure into strictly typed models (and back) by adding PHP 8 attributes to model classes.

+__The concept of this package is based on two principles:__
+1. Reuse existing functions of symfony/serializer to not reinvent the wheel (and optionally integrate seamlessly into the framework)
+2. All mapping configuration should be defined on the model itself, inspired by doctrine and API-Platform

 - [Installation](#installation)
 - [Quickstart](#quickstart)